Cracko298/3DS-Anti-Cheat-Plugin/README.md

 By error'ing the "Void Black" header in NTR's .plg file that is in use by people online and offline.

-- Should now works with 3gx plugins/action-replay😉
+- Should now also works with 3gx plugins/action-replay😉